 UK legal industry to raise fees and work longer hours in 2023

-Research finds UK law firms concerned by rising costs and inflation, expect impact to profitability in the year ahead
+Research found UK law firms concerned by rising costs and inflation, expected impact to profitability throughout all of 2023.

-Amid a looming recession and rising inflation, 64% of UK law firms are planning to raise fees in 2023, according to a new survey of legal professionals.
-The research, conducted by Clio, the world’s leader in cloud-based legal technology, also found that 67% of legal professionals are still working longer hours than before the Covid-19 pandemic, despite saying they had more ‘flexible’ working arrangements.
+Amid a turbulent economic landscape in 2022, involving a looming recession and rising inflation, 64% of UK law firms said they were planning to raise their fees.
+The research, conducted by Clio, the world’s leading cloud-based legal technology platform, also found that 67% of legal professionals were still working longer hours than they were before the COVID-19 pandemic, despite saying they had more ‘flexible’ working arrangements.

-Clio conducted this research to complement the release of its latest Legal Trends Report, a substantial study of the working lives and legal trends among U.S. lawyers, to highlight the impact that a worsening economy is having within the UK specifically– both on individual lawyers and firms as a whole.
+Clio conducted this research to complement the release of its Legal Trends Report, a substantial study of the working lives and legal trends among lawyers, to highlight the impact that a worsening economy was having within the UK specifically– both on individual lawyers and firms as a whole.
+The trends observed in the UK were ultimately reflective of broader global shifts, with law firms worldwide grappling with similar economic challenges and technological transformations.

-Seven in ten UK lawyers (68%) feel that they have a better work-life balance than before the pandemic.
-However, almost the same number (67%) also report working longer hours due to flexible working and working-from-home arrangements, according to Clio’s research.
-This reinforces the results of the 2022 Legal Trends Report, which highlighted the challenges felt within different territories and revealed that 86% of lawyers say they still work outside the nine-to-five working day, 74% work “after hours,” and 69% communicate with clients on weekends.
+Seven in ten UK lawyers (68%) felt that they had a better work-life balance than before the pandemic.
+However, almost the same number (67%) also reported working longer hours due to flexible working and working-from-home arrangements, according to Clio’s research.
+These figures reinforced the results of the 2022 Legal Trends Report, which highlighted the challenges felt within different territories and revealed that 86% of lawyers say they still work outside the nine-to-five working day, 74% work “after hours,” and 69% communicate with clients on weekends.

-Half of UK law firms (50%) expect rising costs and inflation to impact their profitability in 2023.
-Analysis in Clio’s 2022 Legal Trends Report suggests that lawyers’ fees are currently approximately 3% behind inflation.
-To secure cash flow, law firms’ top three focuses for the year ahead are improving efficiencies in their current model (33%), securing new business (32%), and looking for new tech to help improve practices (29%).
+In 2022, half of UK law firms (50%) expected rising costs and inflation to impact their profitability.
+Analysis in Clio’s 2022 Legal Trends Report suggested that lawyers’ fees were approximately 3% behind inflation.
+To secure cash flow, law firms’ top three focuses for the year ahead were improving efficiencies in their current model (33%), securing new business (32%), and looking for new tech to help improve practices (29%).

-Commenting on the new research, Alistair Wells, Co-founder & Director at UK law firm Tend Legal, said: “The current economic situation presents great opportunity in the market.
+Commenting on the 2022 research, Alistair Wells, Co-founder & Director at UK law firm Tend Legal, said: “The current economic situation presents great opportunity in the market.
 With fees of traditional law firms rising, as they seek to stay on top of the ongoing salary wars, clients are starting to look for alternative options for legal advice.
-This makes way for smaller, leaner and more agile firms that offer excellent, client-focused service at a better price-point.
+This makes way for smaller, leaner, and more agile firms that offer excellent, client-focused service at a better price point.
 As a result, I expect that we will see a lot of these smaller law firms increasingly taking work from the much larger players.”

-Almost all UK law firms (95%) expect tech to play a key role in helping their business remain profitable in 2023.
-However, there are still barriers to technological transformation – the most common issues are price (52%), training expectations (47%), and time (40%).
+Almost all UK law firms (95%) expected tech to play a key role in helping their business remain profitable in 2023.
+However, there are still barriers to technological transformation – the most common issues were price (52%), training expectations (47%), and time (40%).

 “While it’s great news that legal professionals have more flexibility in their working arrangements, it’s essential that they maintain a positive work-life balance.
 Overworking is still overworking, even if you’re at home and have flexible hours.
 One important part of reducing the workload is leveraging technology, and it’s reassuring to see that the vast majority of UK law firms agree.